AlexMaish/Chama-Trust/README.md

 Chama Trust

 **Chama Trust** is a mobile app designed to help merry-go-round (chama) groups in Kenya and beyond manage their finances efficiently.
-It automates contributions, tracks savings, selects beneficiaries randomly, and provides full transparency for all members.
+It automates contributions, tracks savings, selects beneficiaries, and provides full transparency for all members.